bum2/ndma-blog/README.md

 [![Build Status](https://travis-ci.org/AccordBox/wagtail-bootstrap-blog.svg?branch=master)](https://travis-ci.org/AccordBox/wagtail-bootstrap-blog)

-This project is developed exclusively for Wagtail Tutorial [Build Blog With Wagtail CMS](https://www.accordbox.com/blog/wagtail-tutorials/), which shows people how to create a Wagtail blog using Bootstrap step by step.
+This project is developed exclusively for NDMA Gambia, which shows people how to create a Wagtail blog using Bootstrap step by step.
 You can also import it into your Django project to quickly add professional blog function based on Wagtail.

 ## Project Detail